Sony Ericsson P900: Software

+P910

+An updated version of the P900, the Sony Ericsson P910 was released in July 2004.
+It features a small QWERTY keyboard and enhanced software, as well as double the P900's memory (64 MB, versus the P900's 32 MB) and supports Memory Stick Pro Duo, allowing the phone up to 4 GB of storage on a single card.
+The P910 has approximately the same battery life as its predecessor.

 'P905'

 P905 is the unofficial term for a Sony Ericsson P900 flashed with hacked Sony Ericsson P910a firmware.
 The P900 is flashed using a 'Fighter Kit'.
 This is usually done for four reasons: